-A copy of our 2018 Annual Report accompanies this Proxy Statement.
-NBT is required to file an annual report on Form 10-K for its 2018 fiscal year with the Securities and Exchange Commission.
-Shareholders may obtain, free of charge, a copy of the Form 10-K by writing to: NBT Bancorp Inc., 52 South Broad Street, Norwich, New York 13815, Attention: Chief Financial Officer, Michael J. Chewens.
+A copy of our 2019 Annual Report accompanies this Proxy Statement.
+NBT is required to file an annual report on Form 10-K for its 2019 fiscal year with the Securities and Exchange Commission.
+Shareholders may obtain, free of charge, a copy of the Form 10-K by writing to: NBT Bancorp Inc., 52 South Broad Street, Norwich, New York 13815, Attention: Angela Kelley, Corporate Secretary.
 Our annual report on Form 10-K is available on our website www.nbtbancorp.com.

 REGARDLESS OF THE NUMBER OF SHARES YOU OWN, YOUR VOTE IS IMPORTANT TO US.
-PLEASE COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ACCOMPANYING PROXY CARD IN THE ENCLOSED POSTAGE-PAID ENVELOPE OR VOTE BY TELEPHONE OR VIA THE INTERNET USING THE TELEPHONE NUMBER OR THE INTERNET ADDRESS ON YOUR PROXY CARD.
+PLEASE VOTE BY TELEPHONE, VIA THE INTERNET USING THE TELEPHONE NUMBER OR THE INTERNET ADDRESS ON YOUR PROXY CARD OR BY COMPLETING, SIGNING, DATING AND PROMPTLY RETURNING THE ACCOMPANYING PROXY CARD IN THE ENCLOSED POSTAGE-PAID ENVELOPE.

 The Company elects all directors annually.
-Therefore, all thirteen directors are standing for election at the 2019 annual meeting.
+Therefore, all thirteen directors are standing for election at the 2020 Annual Meeting.

 The persons named in the enclosed proxy intend to vote the shares of our common stock represented by each proxy properly executed and returned to us FOR the election of the aforementioned nominees as directors, but if the nominees should be unable to serve, they will vote such proxies for those substitute nominees as our Board shall designate to replace those nominees who are unable to serve.
 Our Board currently believes that each nominee will stand for election and will serve if elected as a director.
-Assuming the presence of a quorum at the annual meeting, in order for each of the thirteen director nominees to be elected, more votes must be cast FOR the director nominee than AGAINST (Proposal 1).
+Assuming the presence of a quorum at the Annual Meeting, in order for each of the thirteen director nominees to be elected, more votes must be cast FOR the director nominee than AGAINST (Proposal 1).
 A director who fails to receive more votes FOR his or her election than AGAINST will tender his or her resignation to the Board of Directors for consideration, and our Nominating and Corporate Governance Committee will recommend to the Board of Directors whether to accept or reject the resignation, or whether other action should be taken.
 The Board of Directors will consider the recommendation and publicly disclose its decision and the rationale behind it within 90 days from the date of the certification of election results.